-Quincy is a blue-collar town, with 50.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Quincy is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Quincy who work in farm management occupations (25.55%), office and administrative support (10.27%), and teaching (8.65%).
+When you are in Quincy, you'll notice that it is more blue-collar than most other communities in America.
+53.43% of Quincy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Quincy is a city of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Quincy who work in farm management occupations (27.28%), office and administrative support (6.74%), and food service (6.52%).

-Being a small city, Quincy does not have a public transit system used by locals to get to and from work.
+Quincy is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Quincy is Spanish.
 Other important languages spoken here include English and African languages.